 Thunder defeat Rockets in Westbrook's return to town

 That trade, which sent Chris Paul and four draft picks to the Thunder, was the second major swap in an offseason of rebuilding for Oklahoma City.
-Less than a week before dealing Westbrook, the Thunder sent Paul George to the Los Angeles Clippers for second-year guard Shai Gilgeous-Alexander and veteran swingman Danilo Gallinari.
+Less than a week before dealing Westbrook, the Thunder sent Paul George to the Los Angeles Clippers for second-year guard Shai Gilgeous-Alexander, veteran swingman Danilo Gallinari and draft picks.

 All of the players the Thunder received in those trades played big roles in Thursday's decisive win.
-Gallinari led Oklahoma City with 23 points, Gilgeous-Alexander added 20 and Paul 18.
+Gallinari led Oklahoma City with 23 points, Gilgeous-Alexander added 20 and Paul put in 18.

 The Thunder won for the seventh time in eight games.
 While with the Thunder, Westbrook made a habit of running across the court after being introduced, and gesturing toward the adoring crowd.